 Professor Fuchs has been working with former New York City Mayor David Dinkins organizing the David N. Dinkins Leadership in Public Policy Forum since its inception in 1995.
 She also organizes the Global Mayors Forum at SIPA.
 Between 2007 and 2013, Professor Fuchs organized and moderated annual international summits sponsored by the Office of the Mayor of New York and New York City Global Partners.
 The conferences brought together mayoral delegations from cities around the world to discuss important urban policy issues and share best practices.

 In April 2017, Professor Fuchs collaborated with Professor Patricia Culligan of the Columbia University Data Science Institute to complete a study for the NYC Department of Environmental Protection, “Stopping Trash Where It Starts: A Project to Mitigate Floatable Trash NYC Waterways through Targeted Street Litter Reduction.”
+It is being replicated by the City of Dallas.
 In July 2017 she published a study for the 125th Street Business Improvement District, “Promoting a Cleaner and Healthier Harlem: Reducing Street Litter in the 125th Street Business Improvement District.”

 Professor Fuchs has been the recipient of many grants including ones from Bloomberg Philanthropies, the NYC Department of Environmental Protection, the Laurie Tisch Illumination Fund, the NYC Economic Development Corporation (EDC), the Wallace Foundation, the Guggenheim Foundation, the Ford Foundation, the Greater London Enterprise, the U.S. Department of Justice the National Health and Human Service Employees Union AFL-CIO, the U.S. Department of Housing and Urban Development, and the Upper Manhattan Empowerment Zone Development Corporation.

 Professor Fuchs is an expert in urban politics and policy; American politics; and American parties and elections.
-She consults for governments, NGOs and businesses.
+She consults for governments, NGOs, businesses and political campaigns.
 She is a frequent political commentator in print, broadcast and new media and lectures internationally.
 She received a BA from Queens College, CUNY; an MA from Brown University; and a PhD in Political Science from the University of Chicago.